CrsiX/GNUnet-NSE-P2P/sphinx/source/nse_protocol.rst

 set to zero, the proof of work is valid (where `x` is a natural number between 0 and 255).

+In the original `GNUnet NSE specification <https://grothoff.org/christian/rrsize2012.pdf>`_, the proof of work hash was solely calculated using the peer's identity (the public key).
+This makes pre-computing hash collisions easier.
+Therefore, we're hashing the previously mentioned five fields to eliminate the possibility to effectively pre-calculate large amounts of those hashes, since they change for every round.

+Note that we're not using string representations for the "key" the proximity is calculated against.
+The paper used formatted times, e.g. ``DD-MM-YYYY HH:00:00``.
+We're just using the start of a round as UNIX timestamp, since it gets hashed with SHA256 anyways and using the string doesn't introduce any entropy.

 .. note::

     The field ``hop count`` is currently ignored, since we're using the